How to Choose the Best Kitchen Worktop in Ireland

 Amber Baroque kitchen worktop with a warm brown finish for a natural elegant kitchen style

-• The length of each worktop run
+• The length of each straight run

 • The thickness of the worktop

-• Whether a breakfast bar is needed
+• Any breakfast bar overhang

 • Whether matching upstands are required